luiscielak/fourwalls/_pages/about.md

 ---
 title: About Four Walls
 description: Interior design.
-featured_image: /images/sone/sone-ehabe_11.jpg
----

-Using design to empower the people within it to create, grow and prosper.
+subtitle: "Using design to empower the people within it to create, grow and prosper.
 Inspiring growth and positive change through the innovative design.
 Being fully conscious
 Contentious living and working spaces.
 The other day I was asked why I love using vintage pieces and reclaimed material in the spaces I design.
 It’s so important to me to create an experience and tell a story.
-Reclaimed and vintage pieces have so much history that they create an additional layer of depth and Individuality newer pieces can’t compete with.
+Reclaimed and vintage pieces have so much history that they create an additional layer of depth and Individuality newer pieces can’t compete with."
+featured_image: /images/sone/sone-ehabe_11.jpg
+---

 ![]({{site.baseurl}}/images/sone/sone-ehabe_11.jpg)